Cambrian-Heritage-Railways/chr-steam/docs/kitlist.md

 ## Gloves

-:::important
+:::important Glove discipline
-💡 Glove discipline - rigger or black gloves must not be used for oily jobs or that will be transferred to handrails and controls and everyone picks it up
+Rigger or black gloves must not be used for oily jobs or that will be transferred to handrails and controls and everyone picks it up
 :::

 Rigger gloves can be worn for firing but they don’t have a good grip on the shovel.
 Useful for handling fire irons.